-Hungary/Croatia: MOL continues talks with INA on its future status22.
-April 2015. / SEE Energy News
+Hungary/Croatia: MOL continues talks with INA on its future status, SEE Energy News

 Croatia minister of economy recently stated that talks between INA and MOL on INA future, after announcement from MOL that it plans to sell its shares in INA, are never ending story.
 MOL is also quite determined to set the future of INA within its business strategy.

 Croatia is preparing for May the next round of talks with Hungary’s MOL over the joint management of Zagreb-based oil and gas company INA, a spokesperson for the Croatian economy ministry confirmed in a press release.